 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Spring Hill BOMA in January 2017 took official action toward accepting ownership of the historic Rippavilla Planation property, the process of which is expected to be complete in April.
+The Spring Hill BOMA in May 2017 took official action to accept ownership of the historic Rippavilla Planation property.
+The property was legally conveyed in June.
 This decision, which was researched and considered for many months by a Rippavilla Due Diligence Panel, appointed by the mayor, will allow the City to preserve this important historic site that played such a notable role in the U.S. Civil War in this area.
-The property will go into a conservation easement so it cannot be developed, protecting it for generations to come.
+The property was put into a conservation easement so it cannot be developed, protecting it for generations to come.